India-South Sudan Relation

 Indian peacekeepers in South Sudan

-25. In 2013, seven soldiers of the Indian peacekeeping battalion made the supreme sacrifice in the cause of peace in two different attacks in Jonglei State.
+In 2013, seven soldiers viz Lt.
+Col. Mahipal Singh Pilania, Warrant Officer Dharmesh Sangwan, Warrant Officer Kumar Pal Singh, Naib Subedar Shiv Kumar Pal, Havildar Heera Lal, Havildar Bharat Sasmal and Lance Naik Nandkishor Joshi of the Indian peacekeeping battalion made the supreme sacrifice in the cause of peace in two different attacks in Jonglei State.
 The bravery and social welfare activities of the Indian peacekeepers are highly commended both by the local population and Government of South Sudan.

 Indian Community

-27. Presently, around 1000 Indian nationals are based in South Sudan.
+Members of the Indian community were among the first to open hotels, borehole drilling companies, printing press and departmental stores in Juba in early 2006 after South Sudan was declared an autonomous region.
+Presently, around 1000 Indian nationals are based in South Sudan.
 Some of them have set up their businesses in Juba and others are working in various companies.
 A number of Indians are also working in UN organizations, Christian missionaries and in NGOs.
-Indians were among the first to open hotels, borehole drilling companies, printing press and departmental stores in Juba in early 2006 after South Sudan was declared an autonomous region.

 Go to Navigation